buggydev1/Endless_Fight/README.md

 *Fixing Heath/Mana Bars
 *Add more monster types
 *Add music
-*Add sound affevts and animate the actions
+*Add sound effects and animate the actions
 *Make the turn function more moduale.